ihsur7/pathfinder/README.md

 - `run`: Run the algorithm to find the shortest path and calculate the number of joints and segments in the pipeline.
 Must be run after setting input and output coordinates.
 Must be run after setting the standard length of the pipe (optional).

 - `generatereport`: Generate a report with results and images of the pipeline.
 Must be run after running the algorithm.
-The report will be generated in the same directory as the program.
-The report will contain results and images of the pipeline.
+The report will be generated in the same directory as input STL file inside `reports` folder (e.g. `path/to/stlfile/reports`) .
+The report will contain results and images of the pipeline, including a Bill of Materials (BOM) based on unit costs of piping.
 The report will be generated in PDF format if MikTeX is installed.
 Otherwise, it will be generated in Word format.

+  - *NOTE* The pricing information is based on the following assumptions:
+    - The piping is made of copper.
+    - The piping is 15mm in diameter.
+    - The unit cost of piping is $9.90 per meter.
+    - The unit cost of L joints is $2.75 per joint.
+    - The unit cost of T joints is $1.43 per joint.

 - `help`: Display available commands and their usage.